veebch/bigaudrey/README.md

 A quote from stoic-quotes.com.

-# Prerequisites

-- A working Pi with waveshare 6inch HD ePaper attached
-- The code to drive the display: [IT8951](https://github.com/GregDMeyer/IT8951) installed

 # Configuration

 Edit the file config.yaml.
 Entries are commented to indicate their function.
 There are boolean values for activation of modes, as well as a function section that lists the functions that are sampled from on each refresh iteration.
 There is also a weighting of those samples.